Data-Centric Foundation Models in Computational Healthcare: A Survey: Introduction

 In this survey, we offer a scoping perspective on developing, analyzing, and evaluating FM-focused approaches for healthcare.
-From a data-centric viewpoint as seen in Fig.~\ref{fig:overview}, we emphasize the interplay between patients, healthcare data, and foundation models.
+Differentiated from most previous literature reviews, which mainly discuss FM architectures and applications~\cite{thirunavukarasu2023large,qiu2023survey-ai-health,zhang2023challenges}, our survey emphasizes the interplay between patients, healthcare data, and foundation models from a data-centric viewpoint as seen in Fig.~\ref{fig:overview}.
 We collect and discuss essential concepts, models, datasets, and tools for analyzing FMs (Fig.~\ref{fig:issues}).
 Finally, we highlight emerging risks of applying FMs in healthcare and medicine regarding to privacy protection and ethical use.
 We offer promising directions for FM-based analytics to enhance the predictive performance of patient outcomes and streamline the clinical data workflows, ultimately leading to building better AI-human-aligned, data-focused tools, approaches, and systems in healthcare and medicine.